 6.)
 How do you go about using the Health Center for the first time?

 You will need to show your current student ID card and fill out forms that will be available on our student health portal after your scheduled appointment.
 You can call for an appointment or walk-in.
 Depending on what services you are requesting, you may need to return to the clinic for a future scheduled appointment.
-In most cases, you will need to see a Registered Nurse (RN) prior to seeing a physician.
+In many cases, you will need to see a Registered Nurse (RN) prior to seeing a physician.
 We also may need to refer you to provider/services in the community or to your Primary Care Physician (PCP).

 7.)
 How do you make an appointment with the doctor?

 In most cases, you need to see an RN first.
 The RN will assess the problem and then arrange an appointment with one of the doctors, as appropriate.

 8.)
-Can you get a physical exam (PE) at the health center?
+Can you get a physical exam at the health center?

-Yes, we offer physical exams for various school programs, including nursing school, and sports physicals.
-You need to either bring in the exam form or fax the form to us prior to scheduling your physical.
+Yes, we offer physicals including pre-nursing, child care, athletics, and others.
+If the PE is for another institution, you need to either bring in the exam form or fax the form to us prior to scheduling your physical.

 9.)
 Are there any mental health services?

-Yes, students who are currently enrolled and attending classes are eligible for up to 8 free visits with a psychologist.
+Yes, students who are currently enrolled and attending classes are eligible for up to 8 free visits with a mental health professional.
 We offer therapy for students who are dealing with relationships, life transitions, sexuality, grief, stress, sexual assault, anxiety, depression, substance abuse, eating disorders, social services, and anger issues.